 Instructions

-- Add the carrots, celery, onions, crushed garlic, 3 teaspoons salt, ¼ teaspoon ground black pepper into a large 7 or 8-quart slow cooker.
+- Add vegetables: In a large slow cooker, add the chopped carrots, celery, onions, crushed garlic, 3 teaspoons salt, and ¼ teaspoon ground black pepper,

-- Add the egg noodles, cover, and cook for another 15-20 minutes until al dente.
+- Egg noodles: Remove chicken from the crock pot.
+Then, add the egg noodles, cover, and cook for another 20 minutes until al dente and tender.

-- Meanwhile, shred the chicken, and discard the skin and bones.
+- Shred chicken: Meanwhile, shred the chicken, discard the skin and bones.

-- After the noodles are done, add the shredded chicken back into the slow cooker.
+- Bring everything together: Once the noodles are done, return the shredded chicken into the slow cooker.
 Season with more salt and pepper to taste.
-Finish with chopped Italian parsley.
+Finish with chopped Italian parsley for that touch of freshness.

 Notes

-- Use a 3-pound whole chicken so the liquid-to-chicken ratio is adequate.
+- Use a small 3-pound whole chicken so the liquid-to-chicken ratio is adequate.

-- If your chicken is on the larger side, cut it and use about 2/3 of it.
+- If your chicken is on the larger side, cut it and use about half or 3/4 of it.

-- Do not use a frozen chicken.
-It needs to be thawed before using for food safety.
+- Fully thawed chicken: Do not start a frozen chicken.
+It needs to be thawed before using for even cooking.

-- Prep Ahead: Peel and chop vegetables then store in an airtight container for up to 3 days refrigerated.
+- Prep ahead: Peel and chop vegetables then store in an airtight container.
 Thaw chicken up to 1 day ahead in the refrigerator.

 - Storage: Place cooled chicken noodle soup in an airtight container in the refrigerator for up to 3 days.